7 Meanings

 And tomorrow we'll see

-A friend of mine he wound up dead
+A friend of mine, he wound up dead

-His dress was stained the colour red
+His dress is stained the color red

-No next of kin no fixed abode
+The next of kin, no fixed abode

 Another victim on this road